 Introduction: For women who have the option, lumpectomy (also called breast conserving surgery) plus radiation therapy is as effective as mastectomy for treating early breast cancer.

-Studies show there is no difference in overall survival between women treated with either method.

-Learn about the strengths and weaknesses of different types of studies.

-Changed text - Introduction: For women who have the option, lumpectomy (also called breast conserving surgery) plus radiation therapy is as effective as mastectomy for treating early breast cancer.

-Studies show there's no difference in overall survival between women treated with either method.
+Studies show no difference in overall survival between women treated with either method.

 Learn about the strengths and weaknesses of different types of studies.